KrashKartMedia/query-all-the-post-types/readme.txt

 Author URI: http://russellenvy.com
 Tags: post, posts, page, pages, plugin, plugins, admin, custom post type, dashboard, list Requires at least: 4.1
-Tested up to: 4.7.2
+Tested up to: 4.7.3
-Stable tag: 1.8
+Stable tag: 1.9
 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A top level view of all the post types & associated taxonomies currently registered on your WordPress install.
+A top level view of all the active post types, custom post types & associated taxonomies currently registered on your WordPress install.

 == Description ==

-You install a plugin and it registers a Portfolio custom post type.
-You would assume the post type is named "portfolio".
-After hours of digging, you discover it's actually named "porftolio_awesome_type".
-Wouldn't it be easier to have a top level view of all your post types & associated taxonomies, custom or default?
-We have you covered.
-Simply install and view the plugin page.
-You'll find all the active post types & associated taxonomies on your current WP Install.

-Supports all post types that come default with WordPress and all Custom Post types in your theme or plugins.
-Works with WooCommerce, Easy Digital Downloads, Custom Post Type UI, Pods & many more.

-= Plugins We've Tested =
-* Jetpack By WordPress.com
-* Custom Post Type UI
-* Pods
-* Advanced Custom Fields
-* Contact Form 7
-* Hashtag URL Placeholder
-* WP-PageNavi
-* Google XML Sitemaps
-* Theme Check
-* Easy Digital Downloads
-* WooCommerce
-* TinyMCE Advanced
-* Give
-* The Events Calendar
-* bbPress
-* BuddyPress
-* Google Analytics by MonsterInsights
-* Yoast SEO
-* WordPress Importer
+Every post type has a specific name.
+In that unique name lies a problem.
+Some post types are called "calendar" and some are called "my_other_calendar".
+These unique names can become a problem when building custom templates, shortcodes, or queries for your WordPress install.
+Query All The Post Types is a free WordPress plugin helping WordPress website owners, and developers, view of all the active post types, custom post types & associated taxonomies currently registered on your WordPress install.

+Each post type is defined as a Regular CPT, Hidden CPT, WordPress Core - Regular CPT, WordPress Core - Hidden CPT, Regular CPT, Hidden CPT, WooCommerce Core Regular CPT, WooCommerce Core Hidden CPT, and Other.
+Query All The Post Types displays some object data for each post type.
+Object data includes: post type name, plural name, singular name, menu name, is public queryable, is hierarchical.

 = Introduction =
 [youtube https://www.youtube.com/watch?v=vvzRC20sFOQ]

 == Frequently Asked Questions ==

+= What version(s) of WordPress have been tested? =

+As of now, we've tested the plugin on WordPress Version 4.1 and higher.

 = Does this plugin work with all plugins & themes? =

-As of right now, we have tested 19 of the most popular plugins.
-More are being added every day.
-We'll get to themes sometime down the road.

-= What version(s) of WordPress have been tested? =

-As of now, we've tested the plugin against the last 5 versions of WordPress.
+Yes.
+However, it's impossible to know every post type active on your WordPress website.
+The post types we do know about, in popular themes and plugins, will be listed as Regular CPT, Hidden CPT, WordPress Core - Regular CPT, WordPress Core - Hidden CPT, Regular CPT, Hidden CPT, WooCommerce Core Regular CPT, WooCommerce Core Hidden CPT, and Other.

+A definition is provided in the sidebar of the plugin settings page.

 = What are post type definitions? =

 We have set up a check to determine if a post type is public facing, hidden or some type of other custom post type.
 This is to make it easier for the end user to understand why a custom post type might be hidden from the WordPress Navigation Menu.

-= Why is a hidden post type showing as a regular post type? =

-Simple.
-We have not added it to the function that defines what is a hidden post type.
-Open a suppor ticket and let us know if you find a plugin with a hidden post type.

 == Installation ==